sjbrown/misc_work/deckahedron/mod_deckahedron_world_campaigns.md

  * Show something valuable is threatened (maybe the known world)

- * Herald or Message - the unknown world threatens something valuable.
+ * Herald or Message - the mysterious world threatens something valuable.

  * Show a threat or challenge that they cannot *yet* overcome
    * That may mean they are defeated by it